ebiggio/prestashop-customer-dni/README.md

 The module has a configuration page where you can set the following options:

-- **Display customer DNI in back-office**: Show the DNI field in the customer list of the back office, which also allows filtering and ordering by DNI value.
+- **Display customer DNI in back office**: Show the DNI field in the customer list of the back office, which also allows filtering and ordering by DNI value.
 - **Mark as required**: Make the DNI field required in the registration and edit form of the customer.
 - **Mark as unique**: Make the DNI field unique, so the same DNI cannot be used by multiple customers.
 - **Overwrite address DNI field**: Overwrite the default DNI field in the address form, so when the customer saves the DNI in the customer form,